ShreyasPVijay/Tinkerhub-WebD-Bootcamp/README.md

 # WebDesign-Bootcamp
-2 Day Web Design Bootcamp conducted by TinkerHub CUCEK in association with TinkerHub MESM
+# Web Design Bootcamp conducted by TinkerHub CUCEK in association with TinkerHub MESM

-#Instructions to submit your project
+# Instructions to submit your project

 1. Fork this repository
 2. Create a folder for your college, if not already existing.